John II, Count of Sponheim-Starkenburg

 John II of Sponheim (born between 1265 and 1270; died 22 February or 29 March 1324) at Starkenburg was a German nobleman from the house of Sponheim.
 He was count of Sponheim from 1289 to 1324.
-He succeeded his father, Henry I, Count of Sponheim-Starkenburg, and was succeeded by his grandson, John III, Count of Sponheim-Starkenburg.
+He succeeded his father, Henry I, Count of Sponheim-Starkenburg.

+His son was Henry II of Sponheim-Starkenburg died before him (before 1323).
+John II was succeeded by his grandson, John III, Count of Sponheim-Starkenburg.